-- There are a number of key issues that we and our partners across the UK's health and social care systems need to address to support the continued management of the pandemic response and the resumption of health and care services.
-These include: - 36.1 The impact of the pandemic on the education of nursing and midwifery students, and what this means for their application to the NMC register; - 36.2 How to end temporary registration at the end of the emergency while encouraging those on it to join the permanent NMC register; - 36.3 The challenge that international recruitment will likely face as the pandemic continues across the world, and the consequent need to focus on recruitment and retention of existing professionals in the UK; - 36.4 How to restore our fitness to practise activities in a safe and measured way; - 36.5 How to address the lack of support and recognition for nurses in the social care sector that has been exposed throughout the coronavirus pandemic;

-- We have already begun exploring some of these issues with the Department for Health and Social Care.
-These discussions have focused in particular on options for avoiding a workforce 'cliff edge', and ensuring the increased workforce capacity is maintained for delivering services after the emergency period. - For a successfully managed transition we believe that transparency and communication will be essential.
-To achieve this, we are keen to continue engaging with the Health and Social Care Select Committee as well as our key partners across the health and social care landscape.
+- There are a number of key issues that we and our partners need to address to support the continued management of the pandemic response and the resumption of health and care services.
+These include: - 41.1 The impact of the pandemic on the education of nursing and midwifery students, and what this means for their application to the NMC register; - 41.2 How to end temporary registration at the end of the emergency while encouraging those on it to join the permanent NMC register; - 41.3 The challenge that international recruitment will likely face as the pandemic continues across the world, and the consequent need to focus on recruitment and retention of existing professionals in Wales and the rest of the UK; - 41.4 How to restore our fitness to practise activities in a safe and measured way; - 41.5 How to address the lack of support and recognition for nurses in the social care sector that has been exposed throughout the coronavirus pandemic; - We have already begun discussing these issues with the Chief Nursing Officer in Wales.
+These discussions have focused on ensuring there is a smooth transition following the end of the emergency period and considering how we can maintain the increased workforce to support service delivery. - To secure a successfully managed transition we believe that transparency and communication will be essential.
+To achieve this, we are keen to continue engaging with the Health, Social Care and Sport Committee, as well as our key partners across the Welsh health and social care landscape.

-Date submitted: 2 June 2020

-Author: Gordon Cameron, Senior Policy Officer

-Approved: Andrea Sutcliffe, Chief Executive and Registrar
+Date submitted: 3 July 2020 Author: Gordon Cameron, Senior Policy Officer Approved: Andrea Sutcliffe, Chief Executive and Registrar